Create a subcommand

 Admin subcommand

-To add your own admin subcommand, you need to create a class that extends AdminCommandBase.
-This class requires three methods to be overide: getName(), getPermission() and execute(CommandSender sender, String[] args).
+To add your own admin subcommand, you need to create a class that extends AdminCommandBasearrow-up-right.
+This class requires three methods to be overide: getName()arrow-up-right, getPermission()arrow-up-right and execute(CommandSender sender, String[] args)arrow-up-right.
 Here is an example of implementation:

 public class MyAdminCommand extends AdminCommandBase {